6 Reasons Why YouTube Won’t Monetize Your Channel

-But a couple years ago, YouTube began to require certain qualifications for monetization.
-In 2017 you needed 10,000 lifetime views to qualify for their ad partner program.
+But eventually, YouTube began to require certain qualifications for monetization.
+In 2017, you needed 10,000-lifetime views to qualify for their ad partner program.

 And then last year (2018) it changed again, and creators now need to have at least 1,000 subscribers and at least 4,000 hours of watch time over a rolling 365-day period.

 This came as a blow to many video creators who had their hopes up to make money on YouTube in 2019.
 Now the bar has been raised that much higher, and many are discouraged about the additional time and effort it will require to qualify.

 But some creators—perhaps some of you reading this article right now—have hustled hard to grow your channel, have reached the new standards, and have submitted your request to join the YouTube Partner Program (YPP) and start making money.

 You’ve been waiting and waiting for approval, but you haven’t heard anything from YouTube’s monetization team yet.
 The days turned into weeks, and now you might have been waiting for a few months.

 How long does it take to get approved for YouTube monetization?